Eastern Market Tour (For 2+)

 This experience is only for those on the tour.

-This experience is not weather dependent.
-In the event of inclement weather, you will be able to go inside many of the establishments on the tour.
-You will not be outdoors for the entire tour.
-You should still dress appropriately for the day's weather conditions.
+This tour is not weather dependent and will run rain or shine.
+In the event of inclement weather, you will be able to go inside most of the establishments on the tour.

 What to Wear:

-For this experience, it is recommended to request bookings at least 14 days in advance of intended date of use.
+For this experience, it is recommended to request bookings at least 14 days in advance.

-Prior to scheduling/booking a date for this experience, Cloud 9's standard return and exchange policy shall apply.
+Prior to scheduling/booking a date for this experience, Cloud 9 Living's standard return and exchange policy shall apply.
 Once you have scheduled a date and received a booking confirmation, all bookings for this experience are final.

 What types of foods are served on the tour?

 You will try specialties from the majority of the vendors from eastern market, and vary from vendor to vendor.
-Some examples will include: DC half smokes, homemade kimchi, local fruit, empenadas, baklava, Eastern European desserts, artisan breads, turkey jerky, French specialties, local and international cheeses.
+Some samples will include DC half smokes, homemade kimchi, local fruit, empenadas, baklava, Eastern European desserts, artisan breads, turkey jerky, French specialties, local and international cheeses.

 How much food is served on the tour?